GregGirardin/chords/Readme.txt

-A python fretboard display utility.
+1. A python fretboard display utility.

-Easily extensible by just modifying the script.
+   Easily extensible by modifying the script.
    Pass "c" on the command line to run as a CLI, else it runs as a GUI using tkInter.

-It tries to be intelligent about when to show notes as sharp or flat based on the key.
+2. A python tablature creator for getting down ideas.
+Runs in a terminal.

-Also a python tablature creator for getting down ideas.
-Runs in a terminal Allows for easily saving musical ideas as tablature.
-Can export as readable tab.
+   Allows for easily saving musical ideas as tablature.
+Can export tab.

 Greg Girardin
 Nashua, NH
 girardin1972@hotmail.com